ansu555/Celo/README.md

-# 10xSwap:
+# Accorto:

-10xSwap is a modern web application that allows users to explore cryptocurrency markets, manage assets on  Avalanche.
+Accorto is a modern web application that allows users to explore cryptocurrency markets and manage assets on Avalanche.
 It features an AI-powered chat agent that can understand natural language commands to perform actions like checking balances, getting token prices, and executing swaps and transfers.

 ## Table of Contents